JohnnyTung123/imc-prosperity-3/README.md

 - **[Backtester](https://github.com/jmerle/imc-prosperity-3-backtester)**: A backtesting framework for testing trading strategies with historical data before submission to the dashboard.

 - **[Visualizer](https://jmerle.github.io/imc-prosperity-3-visualizer/)**: A tool for visualizing strategy performance, position, tracking PNL, and more during the competition.

+### 🧠 Read More
+For a detailed breakdown of our strategies, insights, and takeaways from the competition, check out our write-up on Medium:
+👉 [Our IMC Prosperity 3 Strategy] (https://link-to-your-medium-post)